context-engineering

 Natural-Language Agent Harnesses: When an Agent's Soul Moves from Code to Plain Text

-A Tsinghua Shenzhen team proposes NLAH (Natural-Language Agent Harnesses): moving agent control logic from code into structured natural language, executed by an IHR runtime.
-Experiments show harnesses can reshape agent behavior patterns entirely, but more structure doesn't always mean better results.
-Dan McAteer argues harness engineering matters as much as model capability.
+A Tsinghua Shenzhen team proposes Natural-Language Agent Harnesses: move agent control logic from code into structured language executed by an IHR runtime.
+Harnesses can reshape behavior, but more structure does not always mean better results.

 The Truth About World-Class Agentic Engineers — Less Is More

-The core message is simple: most people don't fail because the model is weak — they fail because their context management is a mess.
-The author advocates starting with a minimal CLI workflow and iterating with rules, skills, and clear task endpoints.
-It's not about chasing new tools; it's about making your agent's behavior controllable, verifiable, and convergent.
+The core message: most people do not fail because the model is weak; they fail because context management is messy.
+Start with a minimal CLI workflow, then iterate through rules, skills, and clear endpoints until agent behavior converges.

 The File System Is the New Database: One Person Built a Personal OS for AI Agents with Git + 80 Files